jacksonbull87/tiktok-dreams/README.md

 - 2020-09-25: 420doggface208 posts original video on TikTok
 - 2020-10-05: Mick Fleetwood recreates viral TikTok video

-## Historic Spotify Playlist Adds
+## Daily Spotify Playlist Adds *September*
 Since there are multiple versions of Dreams available on Spotify, we're going to combine the trends from both track into one barplot.
-The visualization below illustrates a side-by-side comparison of the number of playlists each were added to *per* day  (not cumulative)
+The visualization below illustrates a side-by-side comparison of the daily total playlist adds

 ### Insights